 - Preference will be given to the most meritorious proposals.
 However, when merit of proposals is considered equal, preference will be given to faculty whose proposals were funded least recently.

 - 3 units of reassigned time costs: $6,020; 2 units of reassigned time: $4,010; 1 unit of reassigned time: $2,010.

 - Summer stipend: $5,490.
 The dollar value of the summer stipend may vary slightly depending on future costs of benefits.

-- You may apply for one course of reassigned time per year.
+- You may apply for up to one course of reassigned time per year.